wordpress-mobile/test-cases/test-suites/gutenberg/sanity-tests.md

 Part 10

-- [ ] Group - Navigating down - steps
+- [ ] Group - Navigating down in the hierarchy - steps
-- [ ] Group - Navigating up - steps
+- [ ] Group - Navigating up in the hierarchy - steps
 - [ ] Group - Nest more than 3 levels - steps
 - [ ] Group - Dark mode - steps